You know reviews are important, but actually getting customers to write reviews on your website can be difficult.

 Data from our stores shows that 7% of the people who click on these smart email upsells end up making another purchase.
 There are few other things that can increase your eCommerce conversion rate.

 No company wants to receive a negative review, but the good news is that negative reviews actually improve customer trust and believability.

 Negative reviews shown alongside positives ones makes the reviews look authentic and proves to the customer that they haven’t been doctored.

 Negative reviews also offer a unique marketing opportunity, when handled correctly.
-Addressing the negative review and the upset customer behind it, can actually build confidence in your brand.
+Addressing the negative review and the upset customer behind it, can actually build customer confidence in your brand.